influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

 There are multiple ways to monitor InfluxDB Enterprise.

-If you want to monitor an InfluxDB Enterprise cluster over time, do one of the following:
+If you want to monitor an InfluxDB Enterprise cluster over time, do one or more of the following:

 * [Monitor InfluxDB Enterprise with Cloud](#monitor-influxdb-enterprise-with-cloud)
 * [Monitor InfluxDB Enterprise with OSS](#monitor-influxdb-enterprise-with-oss)